43 Back to School

 The Battle of the Bin Port

 The Battle of the Bin Port was fought one afternoon playtime when the boys of 4/2 decided to play Union v Confederates.
 That the Confederates should take up a defensive position behind the dustbins, in the port at the rear of our hut, was soon established.
-Stephen Browning, Kevin Garlick, Anthony Gardener, Paul Parker, Bimbo Hollands, Graham Deaville, Brian Stammer, Nigel Robinson, Clive Ward, Graeme Stageman and the rest of our good southern boys were just as quick to decide which side they were on, which left me standing outside the bin port on my own.
+Stephen Browning, Kevin Garlick, Anthony Gardener, Paul Parker, Bimbo Hollands, Graham Deaville, Brian Stammer, Nigel Robinson, Clive Ward and the rest of our good southern boys were just as quick to decide which side they were on, which left me standing outside the bin port on my own.
 As a northern boy my natural sway was with the Union, and I was happy to lead an attack, but I could hardly launch it on my own.
 I waited patiently for reinforcements until the squabble that broke out in the gloom led to Ronald Cross and Graham Nunn being ejected.
 And lo, it came to pass that I led the two class weaklings into the bin port.
 On invisible horses we charged, sabres drawn, into a battle that saw the three of us get what amounted to a good hiding.

 Apples: When classmate Colin Clifford told us his mum was flogging apples at sixpence a bag, I wasn’t alone in my interest.
 After school next day a few of us – each with a tanner scrounged from our mothers – trundled down Milsted Road and cut across Beechings Way on our way to the back garden of Colin’s home in Eastling Close.
 There, Mrs Clifford – in full shopkeeper mode – bagged our apples, took our tanners and sent us on our way.
 I should have been happy but I was not.
 Whatever Mrs. Clifford gained in replacing a medium sized apple on her very precise measuring scale with a smaller one, she lost in goodwill.
 Even as I turned around to go home, I knew I wouldn’t be returning for more.